 Ensure that every citizen can vote There should be no barriers to prevent eligible citizens from voting.
 Governments should permit both early voting and no-excuse-needed absentee ballots, and ensure that workers can get time off to vote.
 Election materials should be available in other languages where needed.
 Voting machines should be absolutely reliable, counting every vote.
 Governments should crack down on any voter intimidation or use of fraud for voter suppression.
 Americans should have the freedom to vote made clear in state constitutions.
 And to ensure that every vote counts equally in presidential elections, states should adopt the National Popular Vote.
 Reform campaign financing Money has an outsized influence on our current electoral system, endangering our representative democracy.
 Poll after poll shows that voters think the political system is controlled by big companies, political action committees, and rich individuals.
 Because of the Supreme Court's Citizens United ruling and the activism of right-wing billionaires, the amount of money pouring into political campaigns through independent expenditures has grown exponentially.
 The growing cost associated with running for office makes campaigns prohibitively expensive for most Americans, thus restricting the freedom to run for office to a small minority of the population.
 In addition, with the rising cost of running for office, candidates need to spend more time fundraising, which restricts their ability to meet with and listen to their constituents.
 The system is broken and the only real solution is public financing of election campaigns.
 New York City's law, for example, requires participating candidates to limit campaign spending; in exchange, a public fund will match small donations.
 Connecticut provides a good public financing model as well.
+Allow Election Day registration Twenty-one states now allow voters to register on Election Day with proper identification.
+This is a great step toward making our election systems as fair, efficient and accessible as possible.
+Election Day registration tends to increase voter participation and, if people are wrongly deleted from the registration rolls, they can still vote.
 Update our voting systems Recent elections have exposed serious flaws in our nation's voting systems.
 Too many Americans have cast ballots that went uncounted or were turned away or discouraged from voting because of faulty systems.
 At the same time, foreign governments and other entities hostile to America have attacked our voting systems, including cyber attacks on state voter registration rolls.
 And experts say that many or most voting machines could be attacked.
 The Voting Systems Reform Act ensures that every jurisdiction uses modern, accurate and auditable technology.
-Promote voter registration to new residents Whenever people move, they should register to vote or update their preexisting voter registration.
-That's why Seattle enacted a simple ordinance in 2017 that requires landlords to provide information on voter registration and a registration form to new tenants.
-This can and should be replicated on the state and local levels.
-The Register New Residents Act goes a step further and also requires sellers to provide the same information to home buyers at settlement.